 Many parents like to agree a meeting place after school so that their child knows exactly where to find their parent.
 It gets busy at the end of the day with so many parents and children!
 As children get older many parents allow their child to walk home.

 What a child wears to school reflects the way he/she values learning.
 It also portrays the school’s ethos and shared positive values.
-We have a smart but simple uniform that we encourage all pupils to wear.
+We have a smart but simple and inexpensive uniform that we encourage all pupils to wear.
 This is a burgundy sweatshirt with the school logo, a burgundy polo shirt with the school logo and grey trousers or skirt.
 School uniform, including sweatshirts, fleeces, polo shirts, bags and PE kit are available for purchase online from www.screenprinting.co.uk.
 All items of uniform should be clearly named.

 Hair colour is to be kept natural and hairstyles sensible and respectful.
 Children are asked not to excessively spike gel or decorate hair.
 Hair should be kept a natural colour.

 Jewellery, other than watches, is not permitted and studs or sleepers only are to be worn in pierced ears.
 Facial piercings are not acceptable.